From the historical and enchanting Italian region of Tuscany

 Early Notables of the Corsi family (pre 1700)

 Prominent among members of the family was Saint Andrew Corsini, O.Carm.
-(1302-1373), an Italian Carmelite friar and bishop of Fiesole; Filippo Corsini of Florence, who was a judge and a law professor; Amerigo Corsini was a banker and an ecclesiastic, and in 1411 was made Bishop of Florence; Antonio Corsetto of...
-Another 155 words (11 lines of text) are included under the topic Early Corsi Notables in all our PDF Extended History products and printed products wherever possible.
+(1302-1373), an Italian Carmelite friar and bishop of Fiesole; Filippo Corsini of Florence, who was a judge and a law professor; Amerigo Corsini was a banker and an ecclesiastic, and in 1411 was made Bishop of Florence; Antonio Corsetto of Syracuse was a respected ecclesiastic during the 15th century; Giovanni Corsi, born in 1472, was from one of the most prestigious families in Florence and was involved in politics and in philosophy; Girolamo Corsi was a prominent poet in Florence around this time; Ottavio Corsetto was a lawyer in Palermo...
+Another 105 words (8 lines of text) are included under the topic Early Corsi Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Corsi family to the New World and Oceana

 In the immigration and passenger lists were a number of people bearing the name Corsi

 Corsi Settlers in United States in the 20th Century

 - Anna Corsi, aged 22, who settled in America from Catanzara, Italy, in 1905